1. Prepoo With Oil

 If you need to familiarize yourself with the details of prepooing click here.
 I try to do a prepoo before every single shampoo, especially my clarifying shampoos since the entire process of washing can be very rough on the hair.
 Applying a natural oil to the hair from root to tip about 30 minutes before a shampoo can be nourishing and give a protective shield to the hair.
 I recently found out that coconut oil applied to the hair at least 20 minutes before shampooing can reduce stress known as hygral fatigue on the hair.
 So prepoo with coconut oil before hand to give your hair a fighting chance.

-2. Lather Once With A Sulphate Free Shampoo
+3. Lather Once With A Sulfate Free Shampoo

 Shampoo is for cleaning the scalp, and the run off of water and suds work to clean the length of hair.
 If you get the scalp and hair sufficiently wet, you should be able to get shampoo right to the scalp and work a good lather.
 Rinse well with lukewarm water and your hair should be clean.
 If you feel like you need another wash, opt for a conditioner wash (co-wash) instead.

-*Tip*- Don't forget to always follow up your 'poo with an instant conditioner and if you're really feeling yourself, hop out and deep treat right quick with a gentle heat source!
+Don't forget to always follow up your 'poo with an instant conditioner and if you're really feeling yourself, hop out and deep treat right quick with a gentle heat source!
+You will need to replenish the moisture back into your hair, as well as detangle your hair with a moisture rich conditioner.
+Check out this list of best products with slip.

 Traditional cotton towels can really tangle and break hair due to the structure.
 Try a microfiber towel or plain t-shirt to dry the hair instead.
 Be sure to squeeze and blot the water out of the hair and avoid rubbing.